Our people

 General Manager – Reconciliation Action Plan (RAP) program

-Peter has international experience in various leadership roles and is dedicated to building a more inclusive society that values and benefits from the resilience and ingenuity of First Peoples.
+Peter has dedicated his career to building a more inclusive society that values and benefits from the resilience and ingenuity of First Peoples.
+His experience includes international leadership roles.

 Co-Chair